cchuenchoksan/PicklSeq/README.md

 A python command line tool to turn a fastq and fasta to a pickle file for ML or other stuff.
 Currently, only mac is fully supported, unix based os should also work as well but no tests have been done on it.

+Current implement implementation only allow the following clones:
+1. CRT
+2. DHFR
+3. DHPS

+Future implementation will allow any fasta file as the input.

 # Installation
 1. Clone this repo.
 2. install minimap2: https://github.com/lh3/minimap2